-Code: MK5KBTVK04KX17-EN

-Year, Semester: 1st year/1st semester
+Code: MK5KBTVK04KX17-EN ECTS Credit Points: 4 Evaluation: exam Year, Semester: 1st year/1st semester Number of teaching hours/week (lecture + practice): 2+2

 The aim of the environmental biology curriculum we are discussing about the parts of biosphere where the living organisms play an important role.
 "Soil, water, air as well as environment" - a way of life.
 We present biomass and ecosystems as well as abiotic and biotic components of ecosystems.